katyukha/odoo-helper-scripts/README.md

 # also if you want to install python packages in current installation environment, you may use command:
 odoo-helper fetch -p suds  # this installs 'suds' python package

+# and as one more example, let's install aeroo-reports with dependancy to aeroolib in odoo 7.0
+cd ../odoo-7.0
+odoo-helper fetch --github gisce/aeroo -n aeroo odoo-helper fetch -p git+https://github.com/jamotion/aeroolib#egg=aeroolib

 ```